whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 This is why it's so important to cultivate dignity together.
 Making your own laws and choosing how to uphold them (i.e. holding people to a high standard of behavior) is a big responsibility.
 You will also make mistakes as you build a healthy community.

 So commit to that path of deep spiritual growth with others.
-Expect that mistakes will happen, and learn to grow from them and forgive.
+Expect that mistakes will happen, and learn to grow and forgive.
 And when necessary, learn to hold healthy boundaries too so that, one way or another, selfishness will not take hold in your community.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #33<br/>What does your path back to grace look like?</div>
 <div class="rev-act-body">Think of someone who disappointed you recently.
 Perhaps they lied to you or didn't keep a promise.
 What words would you need to hear from them, and what actions would you need to see, for you to begin trusting them again?
 If you were in their shoes, and you realized you'd made a mistake, what would you say or do to regain people's trust?</div></div>